ToryHricisakova/anamorphic-tls/README.md

 - Python 3.13 (or >= 3.10)
 - `pip` and `venv`
-- No external network dependencies
+- `cryptography` library for X25519 support

 ---